Pramilashanmugam/Quiz/README.md

 ### Site Goals

-The Goal of this quiz website is to provide basic knowledge on HTML, CSS and JavaScript related questions to get answered.
+The goal of this quiz website is to provide basic knowledge of HTML, CSS and JavaScript related questions to get answered.

 ### User Stories